Coopydood/ultimate-macOS-KVM/README.md

 ## Updates
 This project has been designed to be updated and made better over time.

 As you use it to generate your personal files, having to re-clone the entire repo yourself while preserving your files would be a right pain in the backside.
 Therefore, there's an automated updater script built right-in that you can use to safely update in-place to newer versions of this project, without affecting any of your personal config files, virtual hard drives, or anything else not part of the project files.
-And, if an update changes dramatically changes directory structures from your current version, the updater automatically disables its in-place update mechanism to prevent data loss.
+And, if an update dramatically changes directory structures from your current version, the updater automatically disables its in-place update mechanism to prevent data loss.

 Of course, if you're just testing the project, then a "clean install" is probably still preferable.